jimdb-org/jimdb/docs/features.md

 ## smart scheduling of storage tiers

-according to the access temperature, intelligent transition of hot/warm/cold ranges among RAM (masstree), SSD (rocksdb) and disks (rocksdb on ChubaoFS).
+according to the access temperature, intelligent transition of hot/warm/cold ranges among RAM (masstree), SSD (rocksdb) and disks (rocksdb on CFS).

 ## others